riscv-europe/summit-website/site.src/pages/program.md

 The submissions should be provided as a two page abstract, including bibliography.

+Abstract template and instructions for submission are available at <https://github.com/riscv-europe/riscv-europe-summit-templates>.
+The
-Abstract template and instructions for submission will be made available on the Summit website at: <https://riscv-europe.org>.
-The Program Committee (PC) will accept most contributions as posters and selected submissions for short or long presentations.
+Program Committee (PC) will accept most contributions as posters and selected submissions for short or long presentations.
 Accepted abstracts, slides, and posters will be published on the event page,